MariaMozgunova/dockerized_rest_api/README.md

 ![CI/CD workflow](https://github.com/MariaMozgunova/yamdb_final/workflows/workflow/badge.svg)

 This is the dockerized API service storing reviews about books, music and films.
 Nginx delivers static files and proxies other requests to Django app.
 All data is stored in PostgreSQL database.
+The secure http connection is maintained by the `certbot` Docker container.
+Therer is GitHub Actions workflow which:
+- Linters the code agianst PEP 8;
+-

 ### Getting Started